 Yahoo. eBay.
 Target.
 Sony.
 Home Depot.

-What do these major companies have in common?
+What do these companies have in common?
 They are among the many organizations that have been affected by a major data breach, resulting in millions of personal records being disclosed and exorbitant amounts of money lost.

 According to the Identity Theft Resource Center, there were 1,093 data breaches in the United States in 2016 alone.
 This is a 40 percent increase from the 780 breaches reported in 2015.
 Considering that the average breach costs roughly $5 million, the threat of having your information compromised is not to be taken lightly.